August 23, 2018 · Updated December 9, 2019 · 6.4 minutes to read

 You can unsubscribe directly from every newsletter.
 That will instantly stop emails to you, and send you user account deletion information.

 Podnews is hosted within the EU.
 We use a mixture of EU and US-based email servers.
-Received email is mirrored on global infrastructure.
+Received email is mirrored on global infrastructure operated by a variety of organisations.

 Audio files played on our podcast pages are referenced directly from the podcast provider.